Georgia politician considers resigning amid racial strife

 He thinks his comments are being taken the wrong way, he said, and that he wants to apologize for "anything I've said that offended anybody."

 "I am much more tolerant now than I used to be," he said in the interview.

-"When I see a black couple now, I say 'okay, that's the way of the times.'
-I have never ever done anything vicious, cruel, ugly to a black person because of any of my beliefs."
+Now, when he sees a mixed-race couple, "I say 'okay, that's the way of the times.'"

+"I have never ever done anything vicious, cruel, ugly to a black person because of any of my beliefs," he added.

 Faith leaders in the town planned a prayer vigil for Wednesday.
 The city's website was offline Wednesday, with a message saying it was undergoing some work.